tannerblair/austin-transition-zone-vizualizer/README.md

 City Council has stated that the width of transition zones will likely be between 500ft and 700ft, with an absolute max of 850ft.
 Use the readio buttons to select which of these scenarios you want to visualize.

 ### Reading the Map
-Black Center Line: Street/Offset
+#### Black Center Line

-Green: Corridor lot
+Street/Offset - Use this to set the width of the street or align the data to the edge of the street if the line isn't centered

+#### Green Zone
+Corridor lot - This shows how far back new corridor lots would be zoned

+#### Dark Blue
-Dark Blue - More intensive: 6 units/lot; 4-density bonus available; max 10 units with the density bonus 45' (there is a UNIT bonus but not a HEIGHT bonus
+More intensive lots - 6 units/lot; 4-density bonus available; max 10 units with the density bonus
+45' (there is a UNIT bonus but not a HEIGHT bonus

+#### Light Blue
-Light Blue - Less intensive lot: 4 units/lot; 4-density bonus available; max.
-8 units with the density bonus Base height is 35'; can have a 10' affordability bonus
+Less intensive lots - 4 units/lot; 4-density bonus available; max.
+8 units with the density bonus
+Base height is 35'; can have a 10' affordability bonus